ayoubHam2000/obsidian/Ai/Machine learning coursera/Machine learning deep learning ai coursera.md

 - logistic function outputs between 0 and 1 like when using sigmoid function

 ![[Screenshot from 2023-11-02 10-38-46.png]]
+### Cost vs Loss

+- Loss function: Used when we refer to the error for a single training example.
+Cost function: Used to refer to an average of the loss functions over an entire training data.

 ![[Screenshot from 2023-11-02 10-46-10.png]]
 ![[Screenshot from 2023-11-02 10-51-42.png]]
 ![[Screenshot from 2023-11-02 10-52-03.png]]